 Many advocacy groups have published lists of products containing microbeads in an effort to curb the purchasing, and therefore the pollution, of microbeads.

-A new federal law phases out the use of microbeads beginning in July 2017.
+Federal law phases out the use of microbeads in rinse-off cosmetics beginning in July 2017.
 Dozens of states have some kind of laws regulating microplastics, nine of which preceded the federal microbead ban.

 California has the strictest microbead limitation, not leaving room for selling products with biodegradable microbeads.